hahn2014/pms-admin/README.md

-# PMS Admin Web Application
+# <center>PMS Admin Web Application</center>

-PMS Admin is a web-based application designed to manage and interact with a Network Attached Storage (NAS) server, providing tools to browse files, view media analytics, and select random movies for streaming via Plex.
+<center>PMS Admin is a web-based application designed to manage and interact with a Network Attached Storage (NAS) server, providing tools to browse files, view media analytics, and select random movies for streaming via Plex.
 Built with HTML, CSS, and JavaScript, it offers a user-friendly interface with responsive design and dark mode support.
-This README provides a comprehensive guide to the application's features, purpose, setup, and configuration.
+This README provides a comprehensive guide to the application's features, purpose, setup, and configuration.</center>

 ## Table of Contents
 - [Purpose and Use Case](#purpose-and-use-case)